 Driving On the Beach

 One of the most popular things visitors to Daytona Beach want to do is drive on the beach.
-How cool would it be to roll your car windows down and take in the breezy salt air and hear the waves crashing on shore.
+How cool would it be to roll your car windows down and take in the breezy salt air and hear the waves crashing on the shore?
 And, you can't beat the convenience of parking just steps from where you'll be sunbathing,

 Visitors may access the beach in their vehicles sunrise to sunset November 1 through April 30 and from 8:00 a.m. until 7:00 p.m.
-May 1... through October 31.
-There is a daily fee for on-the-beach access with your vehicle of $10 per day.
+May 1 through October 31.
+There is a daily fee for on-the-beach access for your vehicle of $10 per day.
 Residents may pay an annual fee of $25 for unlimited beach access, but non-residents will pay $100 for the same privilege.
 Vehicles with a handicapped ID are admitted to the beach free.